Are you trying to get more leads but not succeeding at it?

 Click the three lines icon on the top-left of the section and drag/drop to reposition it above or below another section.

 Chop them off if you don’t like them.
-Or embellish them if you love them and want them in your own final landing page.
+Or embellish them if you love them and want them in your own final lead capture page.

-Simply clicking the desired section template inserts it into the landing page – without any coding or design.
+Simply clicking the desired section template inserts it into the lead capture page – without any coding or design.

-6. Give your landing page a name in that box and click SAVE to save the changes to the edited template.
+6. Give your lead capture page a name in that box and click SAVE to save the changes to the edited template.

 7. Click “Settings” to see the settings page and make the backend changes.

-Every setting on each tab contains simple-to-edit tweaks that affect your landing page in a major way.
+Every setting on each tab contains simple-to-edit tweaks that affect your lead capture page in a major way.

 - Click SAVE again to save the updated template to your account.

-That’s all there is – that’s how EASY it is to create a beautiful, responsive, and high-converting landing page with EngageBay.
+That’s all there is – that’s how EASY it is to create a beautiful, responsive, and high-converting lead capture page for maximum lead generation, with EngageBay.